 In the scenario where a team chooses to end the half-inning early, the pitcher is allowed to start the next inning.
 The previous inning ended as if all three outs were achieved so the pitcher would start the next inning with nobody on base, no outs, and a fresh count on the next batter.

 MLB Pitchers Do Not Have a Set Limit of Pitches Per Game

 Pitchers have the responsibility of acquiring outs, whether it’s through strikeouts or by giving their defense a chance to make a play.
-That can lead to a lot of pitches by a pitcher and with nine innings of baseball traditionally played, how many pitches can a pitcher pitch in one game?
+That can lead to a lot of pitches by a pitcher.
+And with nine innings of baseball, how many pitches can a pitcher throw in MLB?

 The record for the most pitches thrown in a single MLB game is 360 pitches, set by Leon Cadore in 1920.
 But the MLB does recognize that limiting pitch count is the best way to protect a player’s arm and most MLB starting pitchers will stay around 100 pitches per game.